Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Introduction

 \section{Introduction}

 As encoded by human language, meaning spans a high dimensional semantic space that is continually expanding and evolving, bearing complex hierarchical and networked structures~\cite{lakoff1980a,miller1995a,mikolov2013b}.
 In attempting to understand any quantified complex system, a most basic step is to apply a method of dimensional reduction.
-If we distill meaning to its essence---the focus of our work here---do we find fundamental dimensions of meaning space that are interpretable and, moreover, reliably experienced, conceptualized, and conveyed by people~\cite{solomon1954a,osgood1957a,osgood1969a,osgood1975a,russell1980a,russell2003a}?
-More broadly, how might essential meaning vary for entities across all levels of cognition and complexity, from individual organisms, groups at all scales, and to artificial, algorithmic systems?
+If we distill meaning to its essence, boiling off all higher dimensions of meaning---the focus of our work here---do we find fundamental dimensions of meaning space that are interpretable and, moreover, reliably experienced, conceptualized, and conveyed by people~\cite{osgood1952a,solomon1954a,osgood1957a,osgood1969a,osgood1975a,russell1980a,russell2003a}?

+\begin{revisionbar} The short answer is yes---Osgood et al.'s methods~\cite{osgood1957a} (see below) have proved to be successful and the Osgood framework has come to be widely used across many fields.
+But as we will show, Osgood's framework does not fully hold up to a modern computational analysis using large-scale datasets and new methodologies. \end{revisionbar}

-We define `ousiometrics' to be the quantitative study of the essential meaningful components of an entity, however represented and perceived.
+Here, we define `ousiometrics' to be the quantitative study of the essential meaningful components of an entity, however represented and perceived.
 Used in philosophical and theological settings, the word `ousia' comes from Ancient Greek \greekousia\ and is the etymological root of the word `essence' whose more modern usage is our intended reference.
-For our purposes here, our measurement of essential meaning will rest on and by constrained by the map presented by language.
-We place ousiometrics within a larger field of what we will call `telegnomics': The study of remotely-sensed knowledge through low-dimensional representations of meaning and stories.

 Introducing the terminology of ousiometrics in particular helps us distinguish from general fields which study meaning such as semantics or semiotics.
 And for framing purposes, being able to thematically name specialized tools and instruments will be helpful in the presentation of our work.
-In particular, we will develop and explore a series of `ousiograms' which are annotated representations of two dimensional slices of meaning space, as well as an initial form of an `ousiometer', a telegnomic instrument for measuring essential meaning for large-scale texts.
+In particular, we will develop and explore a series of `ousiograms' which are annotated representations of two dimensional slices of meaning space.